estellederrien/python-optimizations/README.md

 When ready, theses codes will then be added to my application : www.solvgraph.com , translated to a graphical mode, for an easier use.

+Theses notebooks are useful for companies, factories, shops...

 # Used Tools :
 -> Python Pulp, Python Cplex, Python Pyomo, Python Gekko, Excel Solver...